OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 TK | Tenant Key | A unique key identifying the tenant.
 TN | Tenant Name | The name of the tenant.
 FN | Front-end Name | The name of the front-end server that handled the request.
 VK | Visitor Key | Unique identifier key for the visitor that performed the request.<br/>A visitor is a combination of a device and a browser.
-The key is created at the first time the visitor accesses the website’s domain using a given device and browser.
+The key is created at the first time the visitor accesses the website's domain using a given device and browser.
 The same key is used until the browser cookies are cleared.
 ViK | Visit Key | Unique identifier of the visit associated with the current request.<br/>A visit is defined as a series of page requests from the same visitor.
 A visit is considered finished when no requests have been recorded for 30 minutes.
 SK | Session Key | Unique identifier of the session associated with the request.
 UK | User Key | Unique user identifier associated with the user, if logged in during the request.